jaimemartinmartin15/jaimeelingeniero.es/README.md

 ### Install dependencies

 Run `npm install`.
 You might need a valid personal access token to download some scoped dependencies on GPR (Github Package Registry).
 If you cannot obtain it, remove the dependency and install again.
 You will have to work without generating the icons.
+You will need also to remove the generated module imports that cannot be resolved.

 ### Start the server